 Peter has lived in Lyme with Elizabeth Glenshaw and their three children since 2000.
 He has nearly 30 years of experience in higher education and health care as as an administrator, fundraiser, and communications professional.
 He has long-standing interest and experience in the development of new organizations and approaches to challenging social issues.
 Peter served six years on the Lyme School Board and was its Chair for three years, and served one term as a Trustee of the Trust Funds in Lyme.

 Kristin and her husband Bryan moved to Lyme in 1998.
-Kristin is Associate Director of Admissions at the Tuck School of Business at Dartmouth, and has also served as Director of Career Services at the Thayer School of Engineering and Assistant Director for Dartmouth's undergraduate Career Services office.
-Prior to moving to NH, Kristin worked in human resources for General Electric, and student affairs and career services for Georgetown University and the University of Virginia.
+Kristin is Associate Director of Admissions at the Tuck School of Business at Dartmouth, and has also served as Director of Thayer School Career Services and Associate Director of Undergraduate Career Services at Dartmouth.
+Prior to moving to NH, she worked in human resources for GE and student affairs and career services for Georgetown University and the University of Virginia.
 She received a Bachelor's in Foreign Service and a Master's in English from Georgetown and a Master's in Counselor Education from UVA.
-Kristin has served on the boards for the Hampshire Cooperative Nursery School and Lyme Nursery School, Bryan is a long-time member of the Lyme Fire Department, and both are dedicated volunteers for the Lyme School.
+Kristin has served on the boards for the Hampshire Cooperative Nursery School and Lyme Nursery School and been an active volunteer for the Lyme School.
 She and Bryan have three children.

 Tom has lived in Lyme with his wife and two daughters since 1999.
 While in Lyme he has served on the Lyme School Board and the Lyme Recreation Commission and as the auditor of the Lyme Congregational Church.
 Tom also coached youth softball and baseball in Lyme for many years.
 He is currently the Lyme School Board rep to Thetford Academy, where he is also the Treasurer.
 Tom is employed as the Controller of The Lyme Timber Company.